How to help a baby gagging on solids excessively

 We want their natural response reflex (gagging) to do its thing here.
 Let them stay calm while it happens, and you’ll see they’ll work through the gag and be completely fine.

-I understand that even after reading this blog you may still be TERRIFIED when your baby starts gagging.
-It can be so scary and stressful to go through this with your little one.
-If you’re scared, and want a step-by-step approach, sign up for our FREE workshop on how to transition from purées to finger foods (without the fear), here.
+We understand that even after reading this blog you may still be TERRIFIED when your baby starts gagging.
+It can be so scary and stressful, especially for the first few times.

-How much gagging is normal?
+How much gagging is normal in baby led weaning?

 For the most part, babies gag more in the first few months of starting solids (between 6-9 months of age).
 This is because the gag reflex is the most sensitive during this time.